Murder of Sheila Bellush: Portrayals

-The books Every Breath You Take (ISBN 9780743439749) by Ann Rule and The Truth is Stronger Than a Lie (ISBN 0975318519) by Khari Imo are about this case.
+The book Every Breath You Take (ISBN 9780743439749) by Ann Rule is about this case.
 The case inspired the episode "The Hired Help" of the series Behind Mansion Walls, presented by Investigation Discovery, and a 2002 episode of A&E's American Justice, titled "Brutal Revenge" (since repackaged for The Biography Channel under the series title Notorious).
 This case was also illustrated in a 2011 episode of the Investigation Discovery Channel series FBI: Criminal Pursuit, titled "Twisted Obsession".

 In 2015, 48 Hours: Hard Evidence (48 Hours: Mystery/Investigation) on Investigation Discovery released an episode entitled "Justice for Sheila."
 Investigation Discovery series Nothing Personal: Murder for Hire aired an episode titled "Deadly Divorce" in 2011.
 In 2021, the Vengeance: Killer Millionaires episode entitled "Cashed Out" covered the case, and in 2023, season 1 of CNBC's true-crime series Blood & Money covered the murder in episode 2, "The Millionaire's Defense."